mrpete13/manyfiles/README.md

 Prerequisites:
 - Rust installed (https://www.rust-lang.org/tools/install)

-Clone this repo and running `cargo build --release` Use `manyfiles --help` to see the available commands.
+Clone this repo and run `cargo build --release` from the root of this repo The binary file will then be located in target/release/manyfiles Use `manyfiles --help` to see the available commands.